 A Quick Guide to Annealing: What is Annealed Metal?

 Annealing is a specific process of heat treatment that alters the properties of metal.
 While there are many different types of heat treatment, annealing is popular because it increases ductability and reduces hardness.
-In this post, we’ll cover everything you need to know about the process of annealing and annealed metal.
+In this post, we’ll cover everything you need to know about the process of annealing.

 What Is The Annealing Process?